 Wicklow RNLI launch to assist fishermen

-A towline was quickly established and the fishing vessel with three crew was brought safely alongside the South Quay at 12:30pm.
+A tow line was established, and the fishing vessel was towed into Wicklow harbour and secured alongside the South quay at 9:30am.

 Key facts about the RNLI